More about FirstEnergy Corp.

 |---|---|

-FirstEnergy Corp.'s forward EPS being higher than its trailing EPS suggests that the company is expected to generate stronger profits this year.
-This points to improving financial performance, with FirstEnergy Corp. anticipated to deliver better earnings than it did in the prior year.
+FirstEnergy Corp.'s forward EPS is higher than its trailing EPS, suggesting the company is expected to see an increase in profitability this year.
+This points to positive growth, indicating that FirstEnergy Corp. is projected to improve its financial performance compared to the previous year.

 Price projections: